Radweb/OAuthTokenEncoding/README.md

 There's also adaptors for common libraries which will respond with a correct Response object:

-* `Radweb\OAuthTokenEncoding\OAuthTokenIlluminateAdaptor` for Laravel
+* `OAuthTokenIlluminateAdaptor` for Laravel
-* `Radweb\OAuthTokenEncoding\OAuthTokenSymfonyAdaptor` for Symfony
+* `OAuthTokenSymfonyAdaptor` for Symfony
-* `Radweb\OAuthTokenEncoding\OAuthTokenPsrAdaptor` for any PSR-7 compatible libraries (although uses the `Zend\Diactoros` package as the implementation for the PSR-7 response)
+* `OAuthTokenPsrAdaptor` for any PSR-7 compatible libraries (although uses the `Zend\Diactoros` package as the implementation for the PSR-7 response)

-Finally, if you're using the `League\OAuth2\Server` package, there's a compatible `Radweb\OAuthTokenEncoding\LeagueOAuthExceptionFormatter` class for formatting exceptions from that library.
-If you're using it with Laravel, there's also `Radweb\OAuthTokenEncoding\LaravelOAuthExceptionHandlingMiddleware` for doing that automatically.
+Finally, if you're using the `League\OAuth2\Server` package, there's a compatible `LeagueOAuthExceptionFormatter` class for formatting exceptions from that library.
+If you're using it with Laravel, there's also `LaravelOAuthExceptionHandlingMiddleware` for doing that automatically.

 ### Basic Usage